AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Background Preliminaries

 \section{Background \& Preliminaries}

 Underwater images are formed by two components: a direct signal containing the attenuated scene information ($\mathbf{D}$) and an additive backscatter signal ($\mathbf{B}$) caused by rebounded light reflected from suspended water particles.
-The widely used {Jaffe-McGlamery imaging model}~\cite{jaffe1990computer,mcglamery1980computer} is based on the {atmospheric scattering model}~\cite{he2010single,xue2021joint}; it is defined as: Here, $\mathbf \lambda$ denotes the different wavelengths for RGB channels and $d(\mathbf x)$ is the distance of point $\mathbf x$ along the line-of-sight.
-The transmission map of water medium is an exponential of the form $t_\mathbf \lambda(\mathbf x) = e^{-\beta_\lambda \cdot d(\mathbf x)}$, with $\beta_\mathbf \lambda$ as the uniform attenuation coefficient. $\mathbf B_\mathbf \lambda^\infty$ is the background (veiling) light.
+The widely used {Jaffe-McGlamery imaging model}~\cite{jaffe1990computer,mcglamery1980computer} is based on the {atmospheric scattering model}~\cite{he2010single,xue2021joint}; it is defined as: Here, $\mathbf U$ is the observed underwater image and $\mathbf I$ is the clear latent image we want to recover; $\mathbf \lambda$ denotes the different wavelengths for RGB channels and $d(\mathbf x)$ is the actual distance of point $\mathbf x$ from camera along the line-of-sight, approximated by depth estimators ($\mathbf z$).
+The illumination map of the medium is an exponential of the form ${\mathbf E_\mathbf \lambda} \sim t_\mathbf \lambda(\mathbf x) = e^{-\beta_\lambda \cdot d(\mathbf x)}$, with $\beta_\mathbf \lambda$ as the uniform attenuation coefficient.
+Lastly, $\mathbf B_\mathbf \lambda^\infty$ represents the background (veiling) light.